 Bulla, Boys Amulet, c.
 1st Cent BC - 1st Cent AD

-Seller's Note/ As seen in the photo, this bulla has a Celtic Romano face with charming puffy cheeks, hence the early dating.
+Seller's Note/ As seen in the photo, this bulla has a Celtic Romano face, hence the early dating.
 Perhaps worn by a Romanized Celtic boy?